dstreev/hdp3_upgrade_utils/README.md

 Review and run [Post Migration Hive Strict Managed Migration Launcher](./post_migration.sh) to run a migration process for each database, independently.

+TODO: Figure out how to log calls to tables, which is DEBUG.
+Use this to estimate table processing times.

 >Watch the volume!!!
 If you have many database, I recommend carving this process up to run a maximum of 10 databases at a time!!

 #### Modify Upgrade Process to Skip/Shortcut migration script.